abr3lak3bra/almacen/README.md

 A simple key store

+Key is encrypted with AES 256, Salt and IV use thread_rng() from AesEncryptor.

+Keys are stored in db/db.db encrypted and base64-encoded.

 ## Environment Variables

 To run this project, you will need to change the `PWD` environment var to your .env file.